 These documents will not be returned to the sender.

 THE COMPETITION CONSISTS OF FOUR ROUNDS

-This round will take place in September/October in countries around the world.
+This round will take place in different countries around the world.
 The competitors who have submitted their registration form (along with the €50 fee) will be informed by the organization of the audition dates and venues, which will also be published on the following website: www.montecarlomusicmasters.com

 If a competitor is unable to perform in the audition round, they may be given the opportunity (depending on their application) to take part in an audition round organized on the eve of the first round in Monte Carlo.
 They will also be asked to send a video.

 It will take place in Monte Carlo and four competitors will be selected for the semi-finals.